 Who would have imagined that the “mom-jean” trend would come back so heavily!
 I sure didn’t.
 In fact, for the last ten years of my life, I’ve owned and worn pretty much only skinny leg jeans and skinny-fit work trousers.
 Now that these some different pants and jean styles are coming back into trend, I’ve been paying attention to the way everyone is styling them and what they look like on different people.
 But, it wasn’t until recently that I ventured into a few other styles!

 I will always love my skinny jeans –– how can you NOT when they work with everything in your closet and are flattering on everyone? –– but like most things, it’s a little refreshing to break a habit you’ve had for so long.
-So, over the past few months, I ordered a bunch of different pants that weren’t skinny jeans, to figure out what works on my frame.
+So, over a few months, I ordered a bunch of different pants that weren’t skinny jeans, to figure out what works on my frame.
 I’m very petite — 5’1″ — so I was skeptical of some trends that I’ve seen look great on taller ladies.
 I quickly found that I have been missing out on some really great pants, that work even on my petite frame, and I’m so happy to have a little variety in my life!

 So without any more fluff, let’s get into it!